sgno28/1st_Hardhat/README.md

 # Sample Hardhat Project

+## ALL ASPECTS WAS RETYPED FOR MY OWN LEARNING THEREFORE THERE ARE SOME CHANGES FROM THE OG TUTORIAL FOUND ON HARDHAT

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: